kpassapk/blog/content/posts/happyapi-temporal.md

 OAuth2 is simple in principle, but a bit tricky to implement.
 This is because its main authentication flow, called the authorization code flow, is callback-driven.
-This makes it hard to write scripts or applications that run in the background; in web apps which do have HTTP handlers that can handle callbacks, it can result in poor separation of concerns and brittle code.
+This makes it hard to write scripts or applications that run in the background.
+In Web apps that can handle callbacks, it can result in poor separation of concerns and brittle code.

 Over the last few weeks, I have been checking out [HappyAPI][happyapi], by Timothy Pratley.
-This newly released Clojure library simplifies authenticaton with OAuth2 APIs, without relying on Java SDKs for each provider.
-The library uses code generation to turn API specifications into runnable specifications.
+This newly released Clojure library simplifies authentication with OAuth2 APIs, without relying on Java SDKs for each provider.
+The library uses code generation to turn API specifications into runnable requests.
 In this way, it is aligned with the trend towards data-driven libraries, like [malli][malli], [reitit][reitit], among others.

 [happyapi]: https://github.com/timothypratley/happyapi